ICD-10 Codes for Anemia

 Addressing Reimbursement Challenges

-This is how they accurately reflect the type and severity of the anemia.
+This is how they accurately reflect the type and severity of the anaemia.
 We are also able to minimize the risk of claim denials.
-By proactively addressing the complexities of anemia coding, we help your practice secure the maximum reimbursement possible for your anemia cases.
+By proactively addressing the complexities of anaemia coding, we help your practice secure the maximum reimbursement possible for your anaemia cases.

 The Bottom Line

 The primary ICD 10 code for anemia is D64.
-There are specific guidelines that you can follow to accurately assign ICD codes with different scenarios associated with anemia.
+You can follow specific guidelines to accurately assign ICD codes to different scenarios associated with anemia.
 You must also be aware of the challenges that come with assigning those codes.

-This blog also covered how Health Quest Billing can help you overcome those challenges.
-Contact Health Quest Billing and get a chance to work with the best medical coders in the market.
+Need expert medical coding assistance?
+Contact Health Quest Billing and work with the best medical coders in the market!